 Adds undulating paths to animated entities, generated when drawing based on the height of the specified point.
-Select "Scene

-Tab > Animation Panel > Kar Wavy Path", select the animated entity, and draw the undulation path.
+Select "Scene Tab > Animation Panel > Wavy Path", select the animated entity, and draw the undulation path.

-If there is no control point for snapping in the scene, the drawn path is a horizontal path, and you need to click the "Edit Path" command to modify the control point, see "Edit Path" for the specific operation.
+- 1 If there is no control point for snapping in the scene, the drawn path is a horizontal path, and you need to click the "Edit Path" command to modify the control point, see "Edit Path" for the specific operation. - 2 The property palette allows you to adjust parameters such as frequency of the animated entity, whether it moves itself, whether it follows the path, the path speed, whether the movement mode is single or circular and whether it casts a shadow.